Catalog Description

 Reading Assignments

-1. Read section on CNYK color in the printing process from class textbook in preparation for hands-on demonstration/tutorials by instructor in class and for examinations on course content and terms.
+1. Read section on CMYK color in the printing process from class textbook in preparation for hands-on demonstration/tutorials by instructor in class and for examinations on course content and terms.
 2. Develop design themes for projects through library and internet-based research focusing on content, and preparation of written objectives using the concepts and terminology for successful completion of the assignment.

 Writing, Problem Solving or Performance